LTW-GCR-CSOC/csoc-installation-scripts/amazon-deploy/canary/vagrant/README.md

 ```

 #### Configuration
-You must configure the aws keys in the "aws-credentials" file.
+You must configure the aws keys in the "aws-credentials" file,
 ```
 export AWS_KEY='xxxxxxxxxxxxxxx'
 export AWS_SECRET='xxxxxxxxxxxxxxxxxxxxxxxxxxxxx'